unicode-org/icu4x/docs/research/data_phases.md

 And that's the data loaded into an instance of DurationFormat.
 It should contain everything needed to format any arbitrary duration input, given the choices for width, locale, and numbering system given in the constructor.

-## Fallbacking within Zone 2 (Resource Options)
+## Fallbacking within Phase 2 (Resource Options)

 Resource keys are hard-coded at compile time, and data structs are transparent to the data provider.
-All fallbacking that the data provider is responsible for, therefore, happens in Zone 2, the Resource Options.
+All fallbacking that the data provider is responsible for, therefore, happens in Phase 2, the Resource Options.

 Resource options contain two types of fields: the language identifier, and what I'm calling a "variant", which may be the numbering system, for example.